5 Places in the United States Where You Can Spot the Northern Lights

 All of these destinations are well worth traveling to, but there are a few less-expected spots where you can see the spectacular celestial show right here in the United States.

-When the sun emits superheated plasma, otherwise known as a coronal mass ejection (CME), it can trigger a massive “geomagnetic storm,” which causes the Earth’s auroras to light up.
-When that storm is big enough, the Northern Lights can be visible as far south as places like Idaho, which is exactly what happened in September.
+When the sun emits superheated plasma, otherwise known as a coronal mass ejection (CME), it can trigger a massive “geomagnetic storm,” which causes the earth’s auroras to light up.
+When that storm is big enough, the northern lights can be visible as far south as places like Idaho, which is exactly what happened in September 2017.

 Not only will there need to be a massive solar storm, but you will also need to be in an area that is dark and free of light pollution.
-When a solar storm happens (which you can track with services like Night Sky Alerts), make your way out of a city or any well-lit areas.
+When a solar storm happens (which you can track with services like Night Sky Alerts), make your way out of a city to a dark area.
 Park yourself beneath the stars and wait for the show to (hopefully) begin.

-Alaska is the only state in the U.S. where viewing the Northern Lights is a near guarantee.
+Alaska is the only state in the U.S. where viewing the northern lights is highly likely.
 There are several companies in the state that will take visitors on a tour to help them find the best viewing locations.